Kamalpreet07/Induction-program-/README.md

 Many projects of the college was done under Sir.

 *It was all about what has done on the second day of induction program.*

+**12/July/2024**

+*Third day*

+On the third day of indution program, there were my classes.
+My first class was at 9.00 a.m of *Mathematics*.It was taken by *Dr.Sandeep Kaur Gill Mam*.
+In this class mam thought us the basic formulas of derivatives and integrals.
+Mam also gave us some problems to solve.

+After this class my second class was of UHV.
+It was taken by *Ms.Manjot Kaur*.

+**UHV LECTURE**

+***Universal Human Values (UHV)***: This class taught us about important values and ethics.

+The purpose of education is to facilitate the development of clarity on the aspiration and adequate competence to actualize it.
+For this, it is essential to understand what a happy, fulfilling and successful life is – what is really valuable for human being; what is our purpose as a human being?
+Understanding human aspiration, or what is really valuable for human being, is the value domain.
+The subject which enables us to understand this domain is called ‘Value Education’ (VE).
+It enables us to understand our aspirations and visualise our goals for a fulfilling life and indicates the direction for their fulfillment.
+In relation to these issues, it also helps to remove our confusions and contradictions.
+In that sense, VE addresses the issues related to ‘what to do? .It is also necessary to learn the skills to actualise our aspirations.
+This is the skill domain.
+The subject which enables us to learn the skills is called **‘Skill Development’** (SD).
+It enables us to learn the science, technology, management and other skills for fulfilling our aspiration.

+ ***Guidelines for Value Education***

+For any input to qualify for Value Education, the following guidelines for the content of the course are important:

+**Universal**:It has to be universally applicable to all human beings for all time and all places.
+This implies that values should not change according to sect, creed, nationality, gender, etc.

+**Rational**: It has to appeal to reasoning; and not be based on dogmas or blind beliefs.
+It has to be open to address the related questions.
+It cannot be a set of sermons or do’s and don’ts.

+**Natural and Verifiable**: It has to be 'naturally acceptable' to the human being and there needs to be every provision in nature for its fulfillment.
+It needs to be experientially verifiable, and not based on dogmas, beliefs or assumptions.
+It is not merely an intellectual exercise or information transfer.

+**All Encompassing**: It needs to cover all dimensions (thought, behaviour, work and understanding) and levels (individual, family, society and nature/existence) of human life.

+Universal Human Values Handout 1 of 5 Introduction to Value Education Leading to Harmony: It ultimately needs to promote harmony within the individual, among human beings and with the entire nature.

+In this lacture we learned a lot.